Published 2026-05-20 · 13 min read·Updated Jun 1, 2026

 2. Q4 FY26 AI Servers $9.0B (+342% YoY) — Record Quarter

 The trajectory is visible in the quarterly data.
 Q4 FY26 AI-Optimized Servers revenue of $9.0 billion was up 342% year-over-year — the largest single-quarter AI server revenue from any OEM in history.
-That run-rate annualizes to ~$36B if held flat through FY27, but management has guided to ~$50B (implying the run-rate ramps further through the year).
-The ramp profile is the key uncertainty — but the Q4 print establishes the magnitude of the demand.
+That run-rate annualized to ~$36B if held flat, but the ramp accelerated faster than expected: Q1 FY27 recognized $16.1B of AI server revenue in a single quarter, and management raised the FY27 AI-Optimized Servers guide to ~$60B (+144% YoY).
+The Q4 print established the magnitude of the demand; the Q1 print confirmed it is still accelerating.

 3. ISG FY26 $60.8B (+40%) — Fastest-Growing Infrastructure Vendor